 Inflation is at its highest rate in decades and has been taking a serious toll on everyone's personal finances and investments.
 In addition, interest rates on savings accounts and certificates of deposit have been extremely low for the past several years and are now suffering negative rates of returns when adjusted for inflation.

-Fortunately, the U.S. government has an attractive investment, known as Series I Savings Bonds, that can lessen some of the financial pain from rising costs and provide investors with safer and higher returns on their money.
+Fortunately, the U.S. government has an attractive investment, known as Series I Savings Bonds (and sometimes IBonds), that can lessen some of the financial pain from rising costs and provide investors with safer and higher returns on their money.

 Video of the Day